abhisek11/flask_loginfunction/README.md

 # flask_loginfunction
-This is boilerplate application for flask login logout function Base code for login and signup  is done with very simple and sofisticated manner so that Developer can use it for the development of their products and projects
+This is boilerplate application for flask login logout function, The Base code for login and signup is done with very simple and sofisticated manner , so that Developer can use it for the development of their products and projects

 ## Features